Seapunk: Forerunners

+Origins

 Originally, seapunk started as a trend and an Internet meme on Tumblr in 2011.
 The term "seapunk" was coined by DJ Lil Internet in 2011, in a humorous tweet: "Seapunk leather jacket with barnacles where the studs used to be."
 In December 2011, Cluster Mag reported on the emergence of seapunk in electronic media and quoted Pictureplane, who described seapunk as "a mostly Internet-based phenomenon birthed out of the Tumblr and Twitter universes as a means to describe a lifestyle aesthetic that is all things oceanic and of the sea."
 Musician Ultrademon is also credited with originating the short-lived movement.
 She released an album titled Seapunk in 2012.